 Furthermore, any motion for suspension should clearly point out the particular provisions that should be made inoperative for the time being.
+The motion of Brother S. S. Horn, which resulted

-The motion of Brother S. S. Horn, which resulted in the vote referred to, was (page 143) 'I move that Chapter VII of the Constitution be suspended during the report of the Committee on Constitution, and that all changes adopted be effective January 1st next.
+The motion of Brother S. S. Horn, which resulted in the vote referred to, was (page 143) 'I move that Chapter VII of the Constitution be suspended during the report of the Committee on Constitution, and that all changes adopted be effective January 1st next.'